Lifting restrictions on APRNs will increase access to quality health care in Kentucky.

 Kentucky Health Care Facts

-- Ranked 45th in the nation for health care
+- Ranked 46th in the nation for overall quality of health care

 View and share to learn more about APRNs and their cause.